unoplatform/uno/doc/articles/get-started.md

     ![](Assets/tutorial01/manage-extensions.png)

-1. In the Extension Manager expand the Online node and search for `Uno`.
+1. In the Extensions manager expand the Online node and search for `Uno`.
 Download the [`Uno Platform Solution Templates`](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin) extension and restart Visual Studio.

+> [!NOTE]
+> If nothing appears when you search for "uno" in the Extensions manager, search for the full name of the extension, "uno platform solution templates".
+Certain versions of Visual Studio 2019 have a bug in the search function in the Extensions manager.

     ![](Assets/tutorial01/uno-extensions.PNG)